Picture book: Genre

 The genre of picture books is unique because of the complementary relationship between text and art.
 Picture books have existed since 1658, when the first picture book specifically for children, Orbis Sensualium Pictus, was printed.
 The genre continues to be popular today.
 While some picture books are written and illustrated by the same person, others are collaborations between an author and an illustrator.
-These collaborations give equal power to both and allow each to bring their own creativity to the book.Illustrations can drive the plot or bring the plot to life.
+These collaborations give equal power to both and allow each to bring their own creativity to the book.
+Children's book illustrations can drive the plot or bring the plot to life.
 Editors of picture books often look carefully for an illustrator that matches the style of the text, while still adding their own artistic value to the book.
 There must be mutual respect between an author and an illustrator in the creation of a successful picture book.

 Pedagogy

 Picture books can serve as important learning tools for young children.
 They are often used both in the classroom and at home to help children develop language and creativity skills.
-A psychology study showed that picture-less picture books have been shown to improve children’s storytelling skills and boost their engagement in books.
-Additionally, children’s picture books can help children tackle philosophical questions and life concepts.
-For example, Mac Barnett and Carson Ellis’ picture book What is Love? serves not only as entertainment for children, but as an introduction to important life questions about love and empathy.
+A psychology study showed that wordless picture books have been shown to improve children's storytelling skills and boost their engagement in books.
+Additionally, children's picture books can help children tackle philosophical questions and life concepts.
+For example, Mac Barnett and Carson Ellis' picture book What is Love? serves not only as entertainment for children, but as an introduction to important life questions about love and empathy.
 A study in Australia found that reading postmodern picture books led to better text analysis skills for students.
-Picture books can also improve young children’s descriptive vocabulary and reading and drawing behaviors at home.
+Picture books can also improve young children's descriptive vocabulary and reading and drawing behaviors at home.
 The art element of picture books aids with creativity development and engagement with books.
 Not only can picture books help children develop literacy and creative skills, but they can also help children develop logical thinking and mathematical skills.
 Math-based stories can help children conceptualize mathematical concepts and develop language skills to discuss math.